 - commit to promoting the social, environmental and ethical standards set forth in the RBA Code of Conduct.

 - Freedom of Association – We respect the rights of our companies’ employees who choose union representation.
 We work to maintain good relationships with their bargaining representatives.
 We also respect the rights of employees who choose not to do so.

 - Non-discrimination – Our companies prohibit discrimination based on race, religion, color, sex, age, disability, national origin, sexual orientation, marital status, citizenship status, veteran status or other legally protected characteristics.
 We regularly train employees on harassment issues, and we rigorously enforce these expectations.

-- Anti-Corruption and Anti-Bribery – Our companies provide guidance to employees when they interact with government officials, suppliers and customers.
+- Anti-Corruption and Anti-Bribery – Our companies provide training on topics such as antitrust, anti-bribery/anti-corruption and third-party vendor management to help guide interactions with government officials, suppliers and customers.
 Employees must disclose potential conflicts of interest, and we forbid bribery.